Altalena Affair: Aftermath

 About a year after the incident, the Altalena was refloated, towed 15 miles out to sea, and sunk.

-The Altalena Affair exposed deep rifts between the main political factions in Israel, and is still occasionally referenced in Israeli media to illustrate the modern debate as to whether or not the use of force by the Israeli government against fringe Jewish political elements is legitimate.
+The Altalena Affair exposed deep rifts between the main political factions in Israel, and is still occasionally referenced in Israeli media to illustrate the current debate as to whether or not the use of force by the Israeli government against fringe Jewish political elements is legitimate.
 Proponents of Ben-Gurion's actions praised them as essential to establishing the government's authority and discouraging factionalism and formation of rival armies.
 This was consistent with other actions he took, such as dissolving the Palmach later that year.
 Furthermore, Ben-Gurion's supporters have argued that a state must have a monopoly over the use of force.
 The Irgun, by attempting to import weapons to use as a private militia, was undermining the legitimacy of the fledgling State of Israel.

 Opponents condemned what they saw as unnecessary violence.
 The debate was reignited for a short time when Likud headed by Menachem Begin won the 1977 elections.

-Begin later said, "My greatest accomplishment was not retaliating and causing civil war".
+Begin later said, "My greatest accomplishment was not retaliating and causing civil war."
 Years later, on the eve of the Six-Day War, in June 1967 (when Levi Eshkol was prime minister), Menachem Begin joined a delegation which visited Sde Boker to ask David Ben-Gurion to return and accept the premiership again.
 After that meeting, Ben-Gurion said that if he had then known Begin as he did now, the face of history would have been different.